-Best qualities of the run: Breathtaking scenery; Long, very Long.
-(To our knowledge, it is the longest run in the whole cat ski industry) This is obviously a very big, long run.
+Best qualities of the run: breathtaking scenery and an extremely long ski run (to our knowledge, it is the longest run in the whole cat ski industry!)
 We commence the run on top of the Mustang Glacier and drop in to the east, between big rock bluffs.

 The steepness varies between 25-30 degrees and just keeps going and going.
-As you descend your legs start to scream in pain you rest and then you do it again and again and again.
-This run just doesn’t end.
+This run just doesn’t end!
 Well, eventually it does, and you are at valley bottom where the snowcat meets you with beer and wine for the ride back up to the lodge (we typically do 5th Dimension as the last run of the day).

-This is not a run that can be skied very often, since only rarely is the good stability, visibility and good snow conditions from the high alpine all the way down to the low valley floor.
+This is not a run that can be skied very often.
+It relies on having the right mix of stability, visibility and snow conditions from the high alpine all the way down to the low valley floor.

 Drop-off at 2300 meters

 Total Vertical drop of 1300 meters ( 4225 vertical feet)